Anti-vaccinators, Facebook and emojis

 So pages or groups risk removal if they violate Facebook's rules even if they "guide or encourage users to use code words to discuss vaccines or COVID-19 and try to avoid detection."

-But since these groups exist and use emojis as a code, it shows that Facebook either can't tell them apart or the of coded speech is not currently his priority.
+But since these groups exist and use emojis as code, it shows that Facebook either can't tell them apart, or that blocking code speech isn't currently a priority.

 Last year, when the BBC discovered that anti-vaccine groups were using carrots to hide misinformation about the COVID-19 vaccine, Meta immediately deleted any groups identified.
 However, the BBC reported that shortly afterwards, the same groups reappeared under different names, apparently to avoid detection.

 Anti-vaccine activists aside, many other internet users have relied on emojis to create code speech and avoid detection, not only by moderators but also by law enforcement.
-After all, speaking in codes has always been one of those who wanted others not to understand them.
+After all, speaking in codes has always been a tool of those who wanted others not to understand them.

 The US Drug Enforcement Agency (DEA) published a guide on its website with emojis used to buy drugs, including a chocolate bar for Xanax, a crown to denote a dealer or a rocket to denote a high.